-Our ability to make interest payments on our convertible senior notes, and, in 2006 and 2009, to repay the outstanding principal of our convertible senior notes of \$25 million and \$863 million, respectively, will depend on our ability to raise additional capital and/or on receipt of payments or distributions from Charter Holdco or its subsidiaries, including Charter Holdings, CIH, CCH I, CCH II, CCO Holdings and Charter Operating.
-During the nine months ended September 30, 2005, Charter Holdings distributed \$60 million to Charter Holdco.
+As of September 30, 2005, Charter had approximately \$888 million principal amount of senior convertible notes outstanding with approximately \$25 million and \$863 million maturing in 2006 and 2009, respectively.
+During the nine months ended September 30, 2005, we distributed \$832 million to CCH II of which \$60 million was subsequently distributed to Charter Holdco.
 As of September 30, 2005, Charter Holdco was owed \$57 million in intercompany loans from its subsidiaries, which were available to pay interest and principal on Charter's convertible senior notes.
 In addition, Charter has \$123 million of governmental securities pledged as security for the next five semi-annual interest payments on Charter's 5.875% convertible senior notes.